fossfreedom/indicator-sysmonitor/README.md

-Indicator-SysMonitor
+Indicator-SysMonitor - v0.7.0
 ===================
-A basic Application Indicator showing memory and cpu usage.
+An Application Indicator showing memory, temperature, network speed, cpu usage, public IP address and internet connection status .

-Show cpu and memory usage and also various temperature sensors in the topbar; works with gnome-panel and Unity.
+Works with Unity, XUbuntu, Gnome-Shell + app-indicator extension.

 Also offers the possibility to run your own command and display its output.